rewe-digital/Konversation/readme.md

-!Help {|me|us|how does this app work}    // Utterance how the user can call this intent !How {works|do I use} this App           // more utterances -You can use this app to                 // A block for a response within a block -With this app you can                   // a line will be randomly choosen.
+!Help {|me|us|how does this app work}    // Utterance how the user can call this intent !How {works|do I use} this App           // more utterances -You can use this app to                 // A block for a response within a block -With this app you can                   // a line will be randomly chosen.
-+                                        // Concats two blocks without a linebreak -{read|hear}                             // elements in brackets are alterntives +
++                                        // Concats two blocks without a linebreak -{read|hear}                             // elements in brackets are alternatives +
--recipies and offers.
+-recipes and offers.
--offers and recipies.
+-offers and recipes.
 +
 ~Cool isn't it?                          // This sentence should not be displayed just said.
 +